isi95010/LuluMacOS/docs/README.md

 2. Thoroughly read the [OpenCore Guide](https://dortania.github.io/OpenCore-Install-Guide/).
 Use [Laptop Broadwell](https://dortania.github.io/OpenCore-Install-Guide/config-laptop.plist/broadwell.html) when ready to set up your EFI.
 3. Re-visit this guide when you're done setting up your EFI.
 There are a few things we need to tweak to ensure our Chromebook works with macOS.
 4. Fixing CPU core (thread) definition and plugin-type as mentioned in Current Issues
 * Method 1 (recommended by isi95010): In an SSDT, set _STA to 0 on all CPU threads, and then define new CPU thread names with compatible addressing and plugin-type set.
-See [ACPI sample] that you can compile and use.
+See [4-thread CPU sample SSDT](acpi/ssdt-plug-4200.dsl) that you can compile and use.
-* Method 2 (working for other Chromebook Hackintoshers): Use [SSDT-Plug-Alt.aml].
+* Method 2 (working for other Chromebook Hackintoshers): Use SSDT-Plug-Alt.aml.
 This seems to work fine, but leaves "stray" CPU definitions in the IOService plane.
 It is unknown if this can cause issues down the line but doesn't sit right with me.
 * Method 3 (works but not recommended): This is akin to static patching a DSDT, which hackintoshers have moved away from years ago.
 However, Coreboot defines the CPU in its own SSDT outside of the DSDT, usually called SSDT-1.aml.
 We can use OpenCore to drop (delete) this OEM SSDT and inject our own, mostly identical "SSDT-1" but with corrected CPU addressing and plugin-type within said SSDT or another SSDT.
 I won't provide instructions to do this.
 5. In your `config.plist`, under `Booter -> Quirks` set `ProtectMemoryRegions` to `TRUE`.
 It should look something like this in your `config.plist` when done correctly: